Menu

 Prof. Elie El Agha, Ph.D.

 Elie El Agha is appointed as Professor at the Institute for Lung Health (ILH), Justus-Liebig University Giessen (JLU), Germany, where he leads the research group “Pathogen-Induced Lung Injury and Repair”.
-He is the director of the international graduate program Molecular Biology and Medicine of the Lung (MBML) and also faculty member and co-leader of Area 3 on “Morphogenesis, Remodeling & Regeneration” at the excellence cluster Cardio-Pulmonary Institute (CPI).
-He is also a principal investigator and coordinator of Area C on “The Mesenchymal Cell: An Active and Powerful Modulator of the Pulmonary Scaffold into the Spatial Context” at the Diffuse Parenchymal Lung Disease (DPLD) disease area of the German Center for Lung Research (DZL).
+He is the director of the international graduate program Molecular Biology and Medicine of the Lung (MBML) and steering committee member of the excellence cluster Cardio-Pulmonary Institute (CPI).
+Dr. El Agha is also faculty member and co-leader of Area 3 on “Morphogenesis, Remodeling & Regeneration” at the CPI.
+He is also a principal investigator at the Diffuse Parenchymal Lung Disease (DPLD), Regeneration and Organ Replacement (ROR), and Pneumonia/Acute Lung Injury (PALI) disease areas of the German Center for Lung Research (DZL).
+He also serves as co-coordinator of Area C on “The Mesenchymal Cell: An Active and Powerful Modulator of the Pulmonary Scaffold” within the DPLD.
+Dr. El Agha is also member of the ILH Academy Board, CPI “Ph.D. in Cardiopulmonary Science” committee, and DZL Academy Board.
+He is Associate Editor at the American Journal of Respiratory Cell and Molecular Biology, and Adjunct Professor in the Department of Medicine at Tulane University, New Orleans, LA, U.S.A.

 The El Agha lab focuses on the cellular and molecular mechanisms mediating lung development and repair, particularly the interaction between mesenchymal niche cells and their epithelial partners along the proximo-distal axis in the respiratory tree.
 The lab is interested in the involvement of developmental signaling mechanisms in disease progression versus resolution, especially in the context of pathogen-induced lung injury.

 Lung injury resulting from bacterial or viral infections represents a serious threat to global health.
 For instance, influenza A virus and coronavirus outbreaks can lead to pandemics resulting in millions of deaths worldwide.
 Pneumonia is one of the most common causes of acute lung injury (ALI) and acute respiratory distress syndrome (ARDS).
-The latter is defined by the acute onset of noncardiogenic pulmonary edema, hypoxemia and the need for mechanical ventilation.
 Among the prominent features of ARDS are diffuse alveolar damage and collagen deposition.
 Pathogen-induced lung diseases are associated with a high socio-economic burden and they mostly lack preventive or curative therapy.
 In this context, available therapeutic options for affected patients are predominantly supportive and are incapable of efficiently inducing regeneration in damaged lungs.
 Importantly, pathogen-induced pneumonia per se not only leads to acute life-threatening conditions such as ARDS but also 1) acts as a secondary hit that contributes to the initiation of fatal and progressive lung diseases such as idiopathic pulmonary fibrosis (IPF) and 2) represents a comorbidity that contributes to exacerbations such as in chronic obstructive pulmonary disease (COPD) and IPF.
 Thus, acute exacerbations and hospitalization due to pathogen-induced lung injury represent an increased risk in patients with chronic lung disease.
 Therefore, better understanding of the cellular and molecular cues that mediate pathogen-induced lung injury and the associated repair mechanisms is an urgent clinical need.
 In this regard, there is a general consensus that developmental processes of lung morphogenesis are recapitulated or at least mimicked in lung repair during adult life.

 Figure 1: Overview of the research topics addressed in the El Agha lab